fonte-wiki/Coletora/en/en/spring/index.md

 It starts with a spring.
 If I were to devise a cosmology right now, there's where I'd start.
 No fiat lux, no big bang, no igbin snail (though the latter can arguably be interpreted as a spring, can it not?).
 Still: *um olho d'água*.
 A water spring. *Uma fonte*, and here is where it comes full circle - oh no, that's an easy expression in this too easy language that I don't want to overuse.
 No ellyptical circles, please.
 On that I prefer to resort once again to the igbin and think of spirals.
 But that's again diverting from my point, so I'll save this thought - spirals - for later (or rather for earlier, as I did indeed write quite a lot on spirals already).

 New paragraph, start over.
 Pretend you just arrived here, dear oh inexistent reader of these lines I'll eventually delete or let rot and disappear.
 I was writing about springs.
 Water springs.
 In Portuguese, that would be a *nascente* or *olho d'água*.
 But there's another word that I'm trying to approach here: *uma fonte*.
 For *fonte* can be translated as "fountain", that sort of upward-squirting demonstration of water abundance, but it also can mean "source".
 As in "water source".
-And as - through one of those likely poorly-translated anglicisms we Brazilians adopt every so often - "source code".
-Código-fonte.
+And as - through one of those likely poorly-translated anglicisms we Brazilians adopt every so often - "source code". *Código-fonte*.

+Quick side note: so many ideas go through my head when I'm AFK, and then I come back here, start typing, and go in completely different directions.
+I noticed today that this is making me a bit anxious.
+But I'll weather on.

+It's late and tomorrow I'll start travelling again (I wrote a bit about this year's travels [somewhere else, but in Portuguese only]({{ '/pt' | relative_url }})).

+In summary, for now: water spring > water source > source code > *código-fonte* > *fonte*.

+This wiki. fonte.wiki.
+Be water.